Frequently asked questions.

 Do you accept insurance?

-SYV Therapy is committed to providing each patient with high-quality personalized care that isn’t limited by the constraints of insurance requirements, which is why our services are currently self-pay only and will continue to be our preferred method of payment.
+SYV Therapy is committed to providing each patient with high-quality personalized care that isn’t limited by the constraints of insurance requirements, which is why our services are primarily self-pay and will continue to be our preferred method of payment.
 However, we do offer sliding-scale fees based on income and family size.
-We are also able to provide superbills for you to submit to your insurance but cannot guarantee their reimbursement.
-Please Note: We will be offering limited insurance coverage starting Winter 2024.
+We are also able to provide superbills for you to submit to your insurance as an out-of-network provider but cannot guarantee their reimbursement.
+At this time we do accept Aetna and Cigna health insurances and expect to begin taking more come 2025.

 Do we need a referral or diagnosis to begin therapy?